evanseitz/personal_website/content/presentation/mlcb-2025/index.md

   preview_only: false
 ---

 Evan E Seitz, David M McCandlish, Justin B Kinney and Peter K Koo.
-"Decoding the mechanistic impact of genetic variation on regulatory sequences with deep learning", Biology of Genomes, May 2025.
+"Decoding the Mechanistic Impact of Genetic Variation on Regulatory Sequences with Deep Learning", September 10, 2025.
+The 20th Machine Learning in Computational Biology (MLCB) meeting, New York Genome Center, NYC.